 Divorce is a tough, traumatic experience.
-It’s especially difficult for children watching their parents fight and split up.
+It’s especially difficult for children to watch their parents fight and split up.
 Sometimes, however, from this painful experience, siblings in divorce create something positive, using this shared situation to deepen their bond.

 Part joke, part snark, there is, as Umansky goes on to explain, a current of truth beneath the surface.
-She recounts how their parents’ divorce, and the subsequent conflict and shuttling back and forth, created a tight, unbreakable bond between her and her brother; one much tighter than normal.
+She recounts how their parents’ divorce, the subsequent conflict, and the shuttling back and forth, created a tight, unbreakable bond between her and her brother; one much tighter than normal.

-They relied on each other to deal with the trauma, and they continue to rely on each other for support.
+They relied on each other to deal with the trauma, and they continue to rely on each other for support to this day.
 This is a common coping mechanism for siblings in divorce.
 And one that seems natural—why wouldn’t children lean on those closest to them for support in a time of great stress?

 Similar Sibling Stories

 Wallerstein notes that such turbulent times often strengthened the bond between siblings.
-And as they aged, many reported those bonds remained intact through the years.
+And as they aged, many in her study reported those bonds remained intact through the years.
 Even as the siblings moved into adulthood, went their separate ways, and built their own lives, an unwavering closeness persisted.

 The Power of the Sibling Relationship

-A recent study from Smith College in Massachusetts examines what it calls “The Power of the Sibling Relationship.”
-The aim is to shed light on one of the least studied familial relationships and how “siblings may play in one another’s lives when coping with the stressful effects of parental divorce.”
+Another study, from Smith College in Massachusetts, examines what it calls “The Power of the Sibling Relationship.”
+The researchers aim to shed light on one of the least studied familial relationships and how “siblings may play in one another’s lives when coping with the stressful effects of parental divorce.”

 Positive Impact Of Siblings In Divorce